hateryx/mern-stack-builder-course/README.md

   }
 }
 ```
-- Go to Authorization and set the type into Bearer token
+- Go to Authorization and set the type into Bearer token.
+- In the same note, set the `Token` value to {{token}}